-Days spent in meetings, my mind would often wonder off and a yearning for being in my own space would fill me.
+During days spent in meetings, my mind would often wander off and a yearning for being in my own space would fill me.
 I wanted to be with the person I loved most, tending to her needs and creating a home when she arrived from school.
 It seemed like a distant dream too far to ever be realized.

 Newly a single parent after the passing of her father.
 It was just the two of us.
 I had to adopt this hustle mentality for our survival.

 However it wasn’t all in vain, it got us here.